A Basement Jam Session as an Evangelistic Tool for Christ? One Pastor is Doing It to Reach the Unchurched

-One megachurch pastor is heading to his basement to throw a music bash to spread the gospel.
+One megachurch pastor is heading to his basement to throw an online musical bash to spread the gospel.
 He calls his radical party approach -- complete with a secular DJ and dancing -- the next level of evangelism to reach the lost.

 Pastor Jamal Bryant says his regular services usually would draw some 70,000 online viewers.
 Now, for the basement party, 168,000 tuned it.
 He says challenging times call for challenging measures.